-One customer saved over 3,000 human-hours in just the first few months.
+One customer saved over 3,000 labor-hours in just the first few months.
 So is it a heavy lift?
 A little.
 Does it take a forklift?
 No. Is it totally worth it?
 Totally indeed.

 More complexity up-front

 Planning, communication, and tracking are required for a PM plan to work well.
-You will have to adjust some of your existing maintenance procedures when switching from reactive to preventive maintenance.
+You will have to adjust some of your existing maintenance systems and procedures when switching from reactive to preventive maintenance.

 Here is the good news.
-This downside can be almost completely mitigated with the right software tool.
+This downside can be almost completely mitigated with the right software tools.
 Here is how it looks in Limble:

 How Limble saves you time when implementing and running preventive maintenance